Contents

 System.out.println(Math.signum(99.0)); // 1.0

-// copySign — apply the sign of one value to the magnitude of another
+// copySign — take the magnitude of one number, apply the sign of another

 double pos = Math.copySign(5.0, -1.0); // -5.0 (magnitude 5, sign of -1)